 It’s happened to all of us.
 We’re surfing the web and browsing a particular site.
 Later, we move on to another site to find a banner ad for the site we visited hours earlier.
 It’s almost as if the ads are following us.
 So, how does this work?

 The answer is ad remarketing.
-Ad remarketing is a tool used by web advertisers to bring potential customers back to their websites after they’ve left.
+Ad remarketing is a tool used by web advertisers to bring potential customers back to their websites after they’ve left, without out having to put work towards Search Engine Optimization.
 By keeping track of a customer’s browsing habits, companies can in effect give the customer a second chance at buying their product.